Aspasia Manos: Death of Alexander I

-On 2 October 1920, King Alexander I suffered an accident when he took a walk on the lands of the domain of Tatoi.
+On 2 October 1920, King Alexander I had an accident when he took a walk on the lands of the domain of Tatoi.
 A macaque who belonged to the manager of the vineyards of the palace attacked Fritz, the German shepherd dog of the sovereign, and he attempted to separate the two animals.
 As he did so, another monkey attacked Alexander and bit him deeply on the leg and torso.
 Eventually, servants arrived and chased away the monkeys (which were later destroyed), and the King's wounds were promptly cleaned and dressed but not cauterized.
 He didn't consider the incident serious and asked that it not be publicized.

-Beginning on the night of the event, Alexander I suffered from a high fever: his wound had become infected and soon developed into septicaemia.
+Beginning on the night of the event, Alexander I developed a high fever: his wound had become infected and soon developed into septicaemia.
 With the rapid evolution of his illness, doctors planned to amputate his leg but no one wanted to take responsibility for such an act.
 Operated on seven times, he was cared for only by Aspasia during the four weeks of his illness.
 Under the effect of the blood poisoning, the young King suffered terribly and his cries of pain were heard in the entire Royal Palace.
 On 19 October, he became delirious and called out for his mother.
 However, the Greek government refused to allow Queen Sophia to re-enter the country.
 In St. Moritz, where she was exiled with the rest of the royal family, the Queen begged the Hellenic authorities to let her take care of her son but Venizelos remained adamant.
 Finally, Dowager Queen Olga, widow of George I, was allowed to travel alone to Athens to be with her grandson.
 Delayed by rough seas, however, she arrived twelve hours after the King's death, on 25 October 1920.
 Informed by telegram that night, other members of the royal family learned of the death with sadness.

 Two days after the death of the monarch, his funeral service was held in the Metropolitan Cathedral of Athens.
 Once again, the royal family was refused permission to enter Greece; in consequence, apart from Aspasia, only Dowager Queen Olga was present at the funeral.
 The body of Alexander I was buried in the royal burial ground at Tatoi Palace.